npaguio/cse15l-lab-reports/labreport3.md

 ## Part 2:
 ## Researching Commands:

 For my command, I decided to research the `find` command.
-Some of the command options involved being able to find directories within a directory by using the path/argument `-type d` with the find command, finding files based on how old they are with the path `-mtime [+/-(time in days)]`, looking for files that are older than a certain time or made within a certain time span (ex. within the last week), as well as finding files based on what they have (ex. all text files that contain the String value "Birds") by simply using the criteria/what you're looking for with the path `-(contents)`.
+Some of the command options involved being able to find directories within a directory by using the path/argument `-type d` with the find command, finding files based on how old they are with the path `-mtime [+/-(time in days)]`, looking for files that are older than a certain time or made within a certain time span (ex. within the last week), as well as finding a file based on name.
 The `find` command can also be used to find empty files with the path.
 (Source: [https://www.redhat.com/sysadmin/linux-find-command#:~:text=10%20ways%20to%20use%20the%20Linux%20find%20command,8%208.%20Find%20empty%20files%20...%20More%20items])

+- Disclaimer: I had found my source after looking up "alternate ways to use the find command" online, as typing in "find command-line java" had directed me to websites teaching about command lines and arguments in Java.
+![Image][searchCommands.png]

 ### Finding Directories with `find`:
 ```